 L’Ecole N° 41 is a partner with Pepper Bridge Winery and Leonetti Cellar in the 170 acre eastern portion of the acclaimed Seven Hills Vineyard.
 Planted in the wind-blown loess of geologically young, mineral rich soils, it is one of the oldest and most renowned vineyards from the Walla Walla Valley.
+In 2004, it was named one of the “Ten Great Vineyards of the World” by Wine & Spirits Magazine.
 The vineyard is sustainably farmed and Certified Sustainable.
-Perigee is the proprietary name for our Cabernet Sauvignon-dominant Bordeaux blend which exemplifies this vineyard’s characteristic cedary, black cherry, and richly structured elegance.
+Perigee is the proprietary name for our cabernet sauvignon-dominant Bordeaux blend which exemplifies this vineyard’s characteristic cedary, black cherry, and richly structured elegance.

 With an elevation of 900 – 1,100 feet, the site has excellent soil and air drainage and is one of the most technologically advanced in the industry.
 The vertically trained canopy, controlled cluster spacing, and sunlight exposure generate uniform fruit ripeness.
 Soil moisture is monitored daily by computer with sophisticated drip irrigation scheduled to augment vine development, yet limit excessive canopy growth.
 Yields are strictly controlled to assure ultra-premium quality.
 The soils in this vineyard are Ellisforde silt loam (lower elevations) and Walla Walla silt loam (higher elevations).
 These soils are wind-deposited loess which are geologically young and rich in minerals.